MITLibraries/dos-server/docs/adr/adr-2b-python.md

 ## Consequences

-Python best practices should be used to ensure that our usage is consistent with local Python code style, etc.
+Python best practices should be used to ensure that the project code style and usage are consistent with local Python style guides and other best practices.